Reeves, John (c1755 NC? - 1818 GA)

 It may be mere coincidence that eight Reeves' males left South Carolina before 1820 and eight Reeves' males arrived in Gwinnett County, Georgia before that date, but the records of both Pendleton, South Carolina and Gwinnett, Georgia need to be researched in the most minute detail in order to either rule out or establish a connection between these Reeves.

-Fanny Reeves who married Andrew Boy (sic Boyd) in Jackson County, Georgia in 1811 is likely one of John Reeves' daughters as they are found in the same neighborhood of Gwinnett County in 1820 only a few households from John, Burgess and Jonathan Reeves.
+Fanny Reeves who married Andrew Boyd in Jackson County, Georgia in 1811 is likely one of John Reeves' daughters as they are found in the same neighborhood of Gwinnett County in 1820 only a few households from John, Burgess and Jonathan Reeves.
+In 1818 Andrew Boyd was also one of the administrators of the estate of John Reeves along with Burgess Reeves.

 The family bible of Frederick Reeves lists his father as John and mother as Sarah.
-A transcription of that bible is attached to Frederick Reeves page.
+A photograph of that bible page is attached to Frederick Reeves page.

-Undocumented family lore tells that John Reeves was killed by indians.
+Undocumented family lore suggests that John Reeves was killed by indians.

 Probable children of John Reeves and Sarah: